scanoss/cryptography/config/README.md

-# Sample SCANOSS Scanning GO API Configs
+# Sample SCANOSS Cryptography API Configs
 This folder contains some examples of configuration for running the SCANOSS Cryptography API.

 There are two types of configuration: